mascah/cookiecutter-turbo-django/docs/4-guides/event-driven-architecture.rst

 The Event Bus
 -------------

-At the heart of the system is a simple in-memory event bus—a pub-sub mechanism that routes events to registered handlers.
+At the heart of the system is a simple in-memory event bus that routes events to registered handlers.

 .. code-block:: python